A Vacation Property Buying Rule To Follow: Lifestyle First, Income Second

 A Vacation Property Buying Rule To Follow

 So you're thinking about buying a vacation property.
-Mortgage rates are going up and the pandemic might be causing cabin fever.
-Let me introduce a vacation property buying rule to follow so you don't get in trouble like me.
+I've owned a vacation property since 2007 and don't recommend doing so.
+However, let me introduce a vacation property buying rule to follow so you don't get in financial trouble.

-Back in February 2017, during a hot tub party at my vacation property at The Resort At Squaw Creek, I got to know a fellow owner who retired five years ago as a partner from a major law firm.
+Back in February 2017, during a hot tub party at my vacation property at Everline Resort at Palisades Tahoe (Resort At Squaw Creek), I got to know a fellow owner who retired five years ago as a partner from a major law firm.
 We got to talking about the roller coaster ride we've had since purchasing our vacation properties 10 and 9 years ago, respectively.

 He told me something surprising after I asked him somewhat jokingly what he plans to do with his property now that global warming was over.
 After all, Lake Tahoe got a record ~23 feet of snow in #Janburied 2017 and is shaping up to have a great 2020-2021 season.